- Shows and Tickets

 Dr. Seuss Properties TM & © 2015 Dr. Seuss Enterprises, L.P.
 All Rights Reserved.

-David Greig (Adaptation) is an award-winning playwright and, since 2016, Artistic Director of the Royal Lyceum Theatre Company, Edinburgh.
+David Greig (Playwright) is an award-winning playwright and, since 2016, Artistic Director of the Royal Lyceum Theatre Company, Edinburgh.
 His plays have been staged in the U.K. and around the world.
-His recent work includes Cover My Tracks (The Old Vic, Latitude Festival, U.K. tour), Charlie and the Chocolate Factory (West End), Lanark (Citizens Theatre, Edinburgh), The Events (Traverse Theatre, Young Vic), Midsummer (Traverse Theatre, Soho Theatre, Tricycle Theatre), Dunsinane (Royal Shakespeare Company), The Strange Undoing of Prudencia Hart (National Theatre of Scotland), and Monster in the Hall and Yellow Moon (TAG Theatre Company, Glasgow).
+Recent work includes: Cover My Tracks (The Old Vic/Latitude Festival/U.K. tour); Charlie and the Chocolate Factory (West End); Lanark (Citizens Edinburgh); The Events (Traverse/Young Vic); Midsummer (Traverse/Soho/Tricycle); Dunsinane (Royal Shakespeare Company); The Strange Undoing of Prudencia Hart (National Theatre of Scotland); Monster in the Hall; Yellow Moon (TAG Glasgow).

-Charlie Fink (Music and Lyrics) was front man and songwriter for Noah and the Whale from 2007 to 2015.
+Charlie Fink (Composer) was frontman and songwriter for Noah and the Whale, 2007 – 2015.
 The band released four albums, which collectively sold over a million copies, and performed worldwide.
-He produced Laura Marling’s Mercury Prize-nominated album Alas, I Cannot Swim, and wrote and produced music for Charlotte Gainsbourg, Foxes, and Eliot Sumner among others.
-He has also directed music videos and two extended short films, and he wrote the music for and performed in Cover My Tracks (The Old Vic, Latitude Festival, U.K. tour).
+He produced Laura Marling’s Mercury Prize-nominated album Alas I Cannot Swim, and wrote/produced music for Charlotte Gainsbourg, Foxes and Eliot Sumner among others.
+He’s also directed music videos, two extended short films, and wrote the music for and performed in Cover My Tracks (The Old Vic/Latitude Festival/ U.K. tour).